Phone scams

 Other unscrupulous people may also try to sell you equipment or get you to sign up to expensive contracts that you don’t need.
 In these cases, it's important that you don't rush into making any decisions.
 You can always seek a second opinion and speak to your phone company – they should be able to advise you about what you need.

-Find out more about how to spot a scam and keep your money and personal information safe
+Find out more about how to spot a scam and keep you and your money safe

 We offer support through our free advice line on 0800 678 1602.
 Lines are open 8am-7pm, 365 days a year.
 We also have specialist advisers at over 120 local Age UKs.